Guy Pierre de Fontgalland: Later reputation

 At the inauguration of the statue of Christ the Redeemer in Rio de Janeiro, in October 1931, the Brazilian Episcopate and over five hundred priests requested the beatification of the child.
-They echo the 650,000 signatures already sent to Rome or Paris between 1926 and 1931.
+They echoed the 650,000 signatures already sent to Rome and Paris between 1926 and 1931.
 The following year, on June 15, a diocesan tribunal was constituted by the Archbishop of Paris, to investigate his cause.
-Up to March 1, 1934, 244 conversions, 698 religious vocations, 742 cures attested by physicians, and approximately 85,000 other graces were documented and attributed to him.
+By March 1, 1934, 244 conversions, 698 religious vocations, 742 physician-attested cures, and approximately 85,000 other graces were documented and attributed to him.

-In 1936, on 25 March, his body was transferred to the chapel Sainte Paule at Valence (Drôme) to assist the vocation of the seminarians.
+On March 25, 1936, his body was transferred to the chapel Sainte Paule at Valence (Drôme) to assist the vocation of the seminarians.
 On September 11, his parents and his brother were received by Pius XI who had promoted his cause.

-There were by then 1,312,000 signatures of children and adults who asked the pope to accelerate the beatification of Guy.
+There were by then 1,312,000 signatures of children and adults asking the pope to accelerate the beatification of Guy.

-The record of the inquiry is 1804 pages long.
-It was sent to the Congregation of Rites in Rome, on 8 February 1937.
-Pius XI died two years later.
-The decision to suspend the cause was known informally in November 1941, at the opening of the ordinary process, then officially on 18 November 1947, ten years after the close of the diocesan investigation.
+The 1,804-page record of the inquiry was sent to the Congregation of Rites in Rome on 8 February 1937.
+The decision to suspend the cause was announced informally in November 1941, at the opening of the ordinary process, then officially on 18 November 1947, ten years after the close of the diocesan investigation.